HomeOutdoor Living BlogHow to Clean Composite Decking: A 5-Step Guide

 The good news is that because of their high-performance design and durable material composition, composite decks don’t need to be sanded or stained for protection, making them less expensive to maintain than wood decks.
 A composite deck just needs to be periodically cleaned with the right cleaning methods, cleaner, and brush — a safe and straightforward afternoon job when following our cleaning guide.

-In this guide, you’ll learn how to properly clean and maintain a TimberTech composite and PVC decking in five steps:
+In this guide, you’ll learn how to properly clean and maintain TimberTech Advanced PVC and Composite Decking in six steps:

 Let’s get into it.